 We understand who we are through story.
-The stories we have internalized and claimed, consciously or unconsciously, influence our daily decisions and our larger choices, and the power of the right idea, the right poem, or the right song at the right moment is hard to overstate.
-They can put corners on our life trajectories – a change to our understanding can send our lives in an entirely different direction.
+The stories we have internalized and claimed, consciously or unconsciously, influence our daily decisions and our larger choices.
+The power of the right idea, the right poem, or the right song at the right moment is hard to overstate.
+They can put corners on our life trajectories— a change to our understanding can send our lives in an entirely different direction.

 David LaMotte is the real deal, someone who truly can change the thoughts, lives, and futures of students, faculty, and staff on our college and university campuses across the nation.
 Two years after his convocation here, I still hear students talking about his presentation and how relevant it was to their lives.